Valdice

-Valdice (before 1950 Kartouzy-Valdice) is a municipality and village in Jičín District in the Hradec Králové Region of the Czech Republic.
-It has about 1,400 inhabitants.
+Valdice (until 1950 Kartouzy-Valdice) is a municipality and village in Jičín District in the Hradec Králové Region of the Czech Republic.
+It has about 1,300 inhabitants.
+It is known for a former monastery, which is today a high-security prison.

 Etymology

 Valdice was named after the nearby deer park (from German Wald, meaning "forest").
 It was also called Kartouzy after the local monastery.

 Geography

 Valdice is located about 2 km northeast of Jičín and 41 km northwest of Hradec Králové.
 It lies in the Jičín Uplands.

 History

 The village of Valdice was founded together with a Carthusian monastery by Albrecht von Wallenstein in 1627.
 About 20 houses were built for craftsmen working for the monks in the monastery.
-In 1782, the monastery was abolished by Joseph II.
+In 1782, the monastery was abolished by Emperor Joseph II.
 The prison in the premises of the former monastery was established in 1857 by Austrian Empire.

+Demographics

 Economy

 The Valdice Prison is the main employer in Valdice.
 It is classified as a high-security prison with a capacity of 1,023 prisoners.
+The prison employs more than 400 people.